What makes us the City With Soul?

 Want to experience America’s Civil Rights story?
 Take a journey to Jackson.

-Several southern cities have a Civil Rights Museum.
-But Jackson played a pivotal role in the movement that transformed America.
-And we want to tell our own story, in our own words, and from our own unique experiences.
+Several southern cities have a Civil Rights museum.
+But Jackson played a pivotal role in the movement that transformed America, and we want to tell our own story - in our own words - and from our own unique experiences.

 Jackson is also home to the Smith Robertson Museum and Cultural Center, the first schoolhouse in Jackson for African American children, where famed author Richard Wright once attended.

-And the City With Soul is where you’ll find the Farish Street Historic District, once known as a hub for Black-owned businesses up until the 1970s.
+And the City With Soul is where you'll find the Farish Street Historic District, once known as a hub for Black-owned businesses until the 1970s.

 Jackson's got the blues.
 But why stop there?